Introduction

 Research and Evaluate Potential Attorneys

-- Their experience with similar cases
+- Their experience

 - Their approach to client representation

-- Their commitment to ongoing training and education
+- Their commitment to your case

 This thorough evaluation will assist you in selecting a legal representative who aligns with your needs and expectations.